-The Reading 360 will leverage approximately $60 million of one-time federal COVID-19 relief funding and $40 million in federal grant funding to provide optional grants and resources to help more early and middle grade students develop strong phonics-based reading skills and achieve literacy success by supporting districts, teachers, families and communities.
+Reading 360 is a comprehensive literacy initiative that leverages approximately $60 million of one-time federal COVID-19 relief funding and $40 million in federal grant funding to provide optional grants, tools and resources to help more early and middle-grade Tennessee students develop foundational skills, strong phonics-based reading skills and achieve literacy success by supporting districts, teachers, families and communities.

-The effort will provide optional training and materials to teachers, and resources so districts can collaborate on how best to teach children to read.
+The effort will provide optional training and materials to Tennessee educators and resources so districts can collaborate on how best to teach foundational literacy.
 The program will also include resources for parents and guardians, like the new “Ready4K” text-messaging program that sends daily learning tips to parents of students in grades pre-K through 3.

-The initiative has 8 major components which will be optional and provided at no cost for teachers, districts and families.
+The initiative has 8 major components which are optional and provided at no cost for teachers, districts and families.
 Those include:

 - Online Tool – Feature video-based lessons, teacher implementation supports, at-home family reading resources, and leader guidance documents.